polopolaw/polopolaw/README.md

 📋 Description

 Hello!
 My name is Andrey Gurkovsky, and I'm a backend developer with a solid foundation in frontend technologies.
 I specialize in PHP development, particularly with Laravel, and I have experience working on various web development projects.
-Also I have experience using Python, libs for scraping (Selenium, bs4) and FastApi
+Also I have experience using Python, libs for scraping (Selenium, bs4) and FastAPI.

 📞 Contacts